 We may be required to submit cost or pricing data to the government or to prime contractors.
 We also may be required to certify that the data is current, accurate, and complete.
-The definition of the "data" that must be disclosed is very broad.
+The definition of which data must be disclosed is very broad.
 It includes not only hard facts but also management decisions and estimates.